rahatsantosh/epymarl/README.md

 latent_dims: Specifies the dimensionality of the latent space in the autoencoder.
 ```
 This setup allows for flexible and scalable integration of agent modeling into multi-agent reinforcement learning (MARL) tasks, particularly useful in environments with dynamic opponent behaviors.
+# Extended Python MARL framework - EPyMARL

+EPyMARL is  an extension of [PyMARL](https://github.com/oxwhirl/pymarl), and includes
+- **New!** Support for training in environments with individual rewards for all agents (for all algorithms that support such settings)
+- **New!** Updated EPyMARL to use maintained [Gymnasium](https://gymnasium.farama.org/index.html) library instead of deprecated OpenAI Gym version 0.21.
+- **New!** Support for new environments: native integration of [PettingZoo](https://pettingzoo.farama.org/), [matrix games](https://github.com/uoe-agents/matrix-games), [SMACv2](https://github.com/oxwhirl/smacv2), and [SMAClite](https://github.com/uoe-agents/smaclite)
+- **New!** Support for logging to [weights and biases (W&B)](https://wandb.ai/)
+- **New!** We added a simple plotting script to visualise run data
+- Additional algorithms (IA2C, IPPO, MADDPG, MAA2C and MAPPO)
+- Option for no-parameter sharing between agents (original PyMARL only allowed for parameter sharing)
+- Flexibility with extra implementation details (e.g. hard/soft updates, reward standarization, and more)
+- Consistency of implementations between different algorithms (fair comparisons)

+See our blog post here: https://agents.inf.ed.ac.uk/blog/epymarl/

 ## Update as of *July 2024*!